Consisting of more than 700 islands is the Bahamas, a popular destination for people all around the world.

 The garden is usually not busy at all, which makes it a great Instagram photo spot if you're into that sort of thing!

 4. Parliament Square

-The Parliament Square is a great spot for tourists to go to see the architecture of old Nassau.
+Parliament Square is an excellent spot for tourists to go to see the architecture of old Nassau.

 There are so many things I love about the Bahamas and other Carribean countries, but what I love most are the vibrant colors on all of the houses.

 You'll see tons of pink and other light-colored houses on pretty much any inhabited island you visit in the Bahamas.

 5. Queen's Staircase